Odisha artist carves Hanuman Chalisa on wood | Law-Order

 He, however, was not officially invited to attend the inauguration of the temple. ''If invited, I will go.
 Otherwise, I will go to Ayodhya after some days of the inauguration of the temple and present the wooden frame of the Hanuman Chalisa'', said Sahu, who is a devotee of Hanuman.

-Earlier Sahu had also carved the Hanuman Chalisha in the wood in the format of a book.
+Earlier Sahu had also carved the Hanuman Chalisa in the wood in the format of a book.
 The size of the book is 12-inch height and 10-inch width.
-The pages of the book are in wood with two-inch thickness. ''I have preserved this wood book to present to Prime Minister Narendra Modi if I get a chance to meet him'', said Sahu.
+The pages of the book are in wood with two-inch thickness. ''I have preserved this wood book to present to Prime Minister Narendra Modi if I get a chance to meet him,'' said Sahu.

 Sahu had earlier gifted a wood portrait of Chief Minister Naveen Patnaik, which had been carved for Patnaik during his visit to Hinjili, his own constituency, some months ago.